jrrobison1/novel-ai-module-tools/README.md

 ## Configuration options
 Configuration for the tools can be added in `contentConfig.json` in the base directory of your text.

-An example using all availalble configurable options follows:
+An example using all available configurable options follows:
 ```{
     "splits": {
         "first_half_prefix": "1h_",